Economy of Pakistan: Maritime linkage

 Pakistan National Shipping Corporation (PNSC) is a national flag carrier.
 It was formed through the merger of the National Shipping Corporation and Pakistan Shipping Corporation in 1979.
 PNSC has had worldwide operations in the dry bulk segment of the shipping market since its inception, and has been involved in the transportation of liquid cargo since 1998, both locally and internationally.
 The corporation's head office is located in Karachi.
 Currently, the PNSC fleet comprises eleven vessels of various types and sizes (five bulk carriers, four Aframax tankers, and two LR-1 Clean Product tankers) with a total deadweight capacity (cargo carrying capacity) of 831,711 metric tons, the highest ever carrying capacity since the inception of PNSC.

-Finance

-Pakistan has a large and diverse banking system.
-In 1974, a nationalization programme led to the creation of six government-owned banks.
-A privatization programme in the 1990s led to the entry of foreign-owned and local banks into the industry.
-As of 2010, there were five publicly owned commercial banks in Pakistan, as well as 25 domestic private banks, six multinational banks, and four specialised banks.

-A part of Downtown Karachi, Showing the MCB Tower and Habib Bank Plaza.
-The headquarters of many banks in Pakistan can be found here.

-Since 2000, Pakistani banks have begun aggressive marketing of consumer finance to the emerging middle class, allowing for a consumption boom (more than a seven-month waiting list for certain car models) as well as a construction bonanza.
-Pakistan's banking sector remained remarkably strong and resilient during the 2008 financial crisis, a feature which has served to attract a substantial amount of FDI in the sector.
-Stress tests conducted in June 2008 data indicate that the large banks are relatively robust, with the medium and small-sized banks positioning themselves in niche markets.

-The Pakistan Bureau of Statistics provisionally valued this sector at Rs.807,807 million in 2012, thus registering over 510% growth since 2000.

-An article published in the Journal of the Asia Pacific Economy by Mete Feridun of the University of Greenwich in London with his Pakistani colleague Abdul Jalil presents strong econometric evidence that financial development fosters economic growth in Pakistan.